jdavid198/trafilea-coffee-shop/README.md

 # Trafilea-coffee-shop-api
 Trafilea tech challenge
-tecnologi
+TECHNOLOGY
-Language: Java 17 - springboot
+  - Language: Java 17 - springboot
-Database: H2
+  - Database: H2

 # Assumtions
   - A user can only have one active cart.